LIAR, LIAR, PANTS ON FIRE

 The trial court granted the Gabrieles’ motion for summary adjudication on the claims for trespass, nuisance, negligence, waste, fraud, diversion/diminution, and damage to trees and the request for punitive damages, finding them barred by the three-year statute of limitations, but found in Cobb’s favor on her claim for failure to maintain.
 The trial court also found that the Gabrieles had a prescriptive easement over the property where the driveway went outside of the written easement.

 Held: The judgment was affirmed.
-The Court of Appeals found that Gabrieles had shown the elements necessary to establish a prescriptive easement, that the use of the property has been open, notorious, continuous and adverse for an uninterrupted period of five years.
+The Court of Appeals found that Gabrieles had shown the elements necessary to establish a prescriptive easement and that the use of the property has been open, notorious, continuous and adverse for an uninterrupted period of five years.

 Here, the record showed that the driveway encroached on Cobb’s property.
 Cobb knew about the recorded easement and had constructive knowledge of its boundaries.
 As well, she knew exactly where the driveway was constructed and saw the Gabrieles continuously use it for more than the prescriptive period.
 Finally, there was no evidence that Cobb expressly permitted the Gabrieles to use any area outside the easement, nor was there evidence that the Gabrieles intended to stop using the entire driveway or remove part of it if they had known that part of it was outside the easement.